kercre123/victor/README.md

     project/victor/build-victor.sh -p mac
     ```

-    If this command fails for some reason, try running `project/victor/build-victor.sh -p mac -f -X`<sup>1</sup>.
+    If this command fails for some reason, try running `project/victor/build-victor.sh -p mac -fX`<sup>1</sup>.

 1. If you want to force a 'clean' build, the brute-force method is to run